IrinaPolitova/UDTheoretizer/README.md

 The module is currently under development, so all comments and questions are very welcome!

-Also, the module has not yet been published as a Python library, but you can use it with
+Also, the module has not yet been published as a Python library, but you can use it as follows:

 ```
 !git clone https://github.com/IrinaPolitova/UDTheoretizer
-from UDTheoretizer.UDTheoretizer import UDTheoretizer
 ```

-... or other means.
+... or by other means (e.g. by simply downloading it from GitHub into your local directory).